 Find out about the sources of disruption in our fast-changing world from features about pioneering companies and conversations with visionary authors.
 You can also access regular book-related giveaways and hear from the winners of the Baillie Gifford Prize for Non-Fiction.

 As part of Borders Book Festival’s celebrations of Scotland’s Year of Stories, we filmed three iconic authors on visits to three of our region’s most fascinating and inspiring attractions.
 To see what moved, entertained, and surprised Joanna Lumley, Val McDermid and Andrew Marr at Melrose’s Trimontium Museum, Abbotsford – home of Sir Walter Scott, and the Great Tapestry of Scotland in Galashiels, watch for free.

 The 2022 Borders Book Festival programme was interwoven with events that celebrate the wealth of stories inspired by, written or created in Scotland.

 Find out more about our Year of Stories events.

 A New Media Partnership

-We’re delighted to announce an exciting new media partnership with the Financial Times, one of the world’s leading news organisations.
+We’re delighted to continue our partnership with the Financial Times, one of the world’s leading news organisations.

-The Financial Times series, addressing a number of the biggest political and economic issues of the day, features some of the brightest minds from the worlds of journalism, politics, economics, diplomacy and academia.
-Guests include BBC journalist Gavin Esler, Edinburgh academic Ailsa Henderson, celebrated British economist Sir John Kay and Conservative MP Tom Tugendhat.
+At our 2022 festival, FTWeekend hosted a series of insightful and thought-provoking conversations addressing a number of the biggest political and economic issues of the day, with some of the brightest minds from the world of journalism, politics, economics, diplomacy and academia.
+Full details can be found in the festival programme.

 Help keep Borders Book Festival alive!